 - Ease yourself back into an exercise routine – physical activity can help you heal, but don’t push yourself to do more than your doctor suggests.
 Also make sure that you listen to your body.
 Some discomfort with physical movement can be normal, but excessive amounts of pain can signify that you are overdoing it.

-Discuss Breast Enhancement Recovery with a Plastic Surgeon Book a consultation
+Discuss Breast Enhancement Recovery with a Plastic Surgeon

 with Dr. Rhee to discuss breast augmentation